He’s accused of stealing a new iPhone. Have you seen him?

 As an employee began setting up his new phone, the suspect asked to see it.
 Police say he looked at the phone, put it in a box, then grabbed the box and ran out of the store.

-The suspect was last seen near the gasoline pumps at Fred Meyer.
+The suspect was last seen near the gasoline pumps at the nearby Fred Meyer.

 Anyone with information about the suspect is asked to call South Sound Crime Stoppers at 800-222-8477 or Lacey police at 360-459-4333.